By Edward Kliszus

 On August 16, luminaries, guests, friends, and the press converged to pop a cork and celebrate the champagne launch of the AMT theater’s fabulous new season.
-The theater is new with 99 comfortable seats in a freshly designed performance space.
-The venue will meet and exceed the artistic visions of the many artists to grace the stage now and in the coming years.
+The new theater has 99 comfortable seats in a freshly designed performance space.
+The venue shall meet and exceed the artistic visions of the many artists to grace the stage now and in the coming years.

-The new AMT theater at 345 West 45th Street is a neighborhood venue accessible to not only thousands of locals but to visitors from around the world.
+The new AMT theater at 345 West 45th Street is a neighborhood venue accessible to thousands of locals and visitors from around the world.
 Conveniently located in the Broadway theater district in Hell’s Kitchen and just steps from Times Square, the AMT is uniquely situated to serve and enrich the lives of all who grace its spectacular theater space.
 The locale is just right for residents from neighboring Manhattan Plaza, MiMa, and Silver Towers.

 AMT executive producer Joan Pelzer came to the stage for welcomes and introductions.
-Aptly adorned in a black and white dress, Pelzer excitedly spoke of the theater’s new life and how the theater provides premium access to performing arts for the local and regional communities.
+Aptly adorned in black and white, Pelzer excitedly spoke of the theater’s new life and how the theater provides premium access to performing arts for the local and regional communities.

-Pelzer introduced the vivacious, talented Artistic Youth Director Mary Lauren who leads the children’s programs.
-Lauren heralded their recent summer youth program and spoke of the 26 children who presented Shrek 2, and due to its popularity extended their sold-out run.
-It was delightful to see several of the AMT’s budding artists attending today’s soiree.
+Pelzer introduced the vivacious, talented Artistic Youth Director Mary Lauren, who leads the children’s programs.
+Lauren heralded their recent summer youth program and spoke of the 26 children who presented Shrek 2 and extended their sold-out run due to its popularity.
+Seeing several of the AMT’s budding artists attending today’s soiree was delightful.
 We can expect more shows personalized for the children.